Permanent WayOn this page

 Track destressing is carried out when the ambient temperature is high, not much below the maximum that is normally attained in the area.
 Switch expansion joints (SEJ) are provided at the ends of long welded rails to allow for the cumulative thermal expansion movements of the ends of the rails.
 Most SEJs allow for a movement of the ends of the rails of about 120mm, but there are some SEJs with a maximum gap of about 190mm.

-A lot of track destressing is still done manually, but IR also uses hydraulic track tensors to destress and pretension rails.
+A lot of track destressing is still done manually on lesser and branch lines, but IR has moved to using hydraulic track tensors to destress and pretension rails on its main and trunk routes.
 Lateral and vertical adjustments are usually done manually using hammers or mallets and crowbars to lift and move the rails after they are unfastened from the sleepers.
 The unfastening and fastening of the sleepers is also usually done manually.

 For some more information, see: Determining the Stress-Free Temperature in the field.